 Before your stay at the host university

-Please prepare the list of courses you want to attend before your stay in the respective learning agreements.
-The following resources are provided at the LMU Munich, the Mathematical Institute and the Financial Mathematics Workgroup in order to browse the available courses:
+Please prepare the list of courses you want to attend in the respective learning agreements before your stay at the host university.
+See Q&A - How do I find my course websites and online material? in order to browse the available courses.

 Furthermore, before your stay and at the time of enrollment, it is very important to activate the respective campus user accounts and check whether it is also working.
 At the LMU, a campus user account is necessary to access all online course materials.
 After your enrollment at the LMU you will receive a letter from the IT-Servicedesk with your first time login credentials and first steps to activate the account.
 In case you lost that letter, you can apply for a new one at the IT-Servicedesk by sending an email request describing your issue and including your "Matrikelnummer", matriculation number.

 - Possible scenarios (PDF, 51 KB) for incoming and outgoing students

 Before all inquires, please check the website, and in particular, the Q&As, thoroughly.
 Common topics are typically described in great detail.